Heavily pregnant with her third child, Shamima Begum, now 19, was tracked down by The Times to a refugee camp in northern Syria.

 She said: "(These include) the physical security roles and related training that women have undertaken in IS-held territory, and the potential to transfer or apply these skills in other locations, or to pass these on to other people… including other women and their children."

-One woman who left the UK for Syria has urged people not the judge her "too harshly," for the decision.
+One woman who left the UK for Syria has " for the decision.
 She claims she made to move to offer her skills to assist the dire humanitarian situation brought about by Syria's civil war, but now wishes to come back to the UK.